 Experiential retail is the concept of designing a store to be more than just a place selling goods and merchandise, but a fun place to visit—people come for the experience, often more so than just for shopping.
 Experiential retail differentiates a store from its competitors and gives the store a competitive advantage by repositioning its brand identity and raising the perceived value of the merchandise, sometimes even allowing a higher price to be charged.
 Components of experiential retail for a children’s-oriented merchandise store commonly include the décor and appearance of the store, interaction with knowledgeable and helpful staff, providing helpful services in addition to merchandise and the addition of things that can make it fun and enjoyable for both children and parents.
 “Fun and enjoyable” in this context includes things to keep children from becoming bored and to make children want to return, as well as secondary amenities for parents such as convenient places for parents to sit and family-friendly restrooms.
 The design of the physical environment has a major impact on children’s behavior, so to assure the retail environment is totally family friendly, the fixtures, displays, wayfinding and overall design has to be carefully crafted to shape the desired behavior by children.

-WHLLG has worked with shopping center developers/owners and retailers throughout the world to integrate play and entertainment attractions into the retail mix, including developing overall master plans, and helped them design experiential brands.
-Randy White, CEO of WHLLG, was previously a shopping center developer, owner and manager with hands-on experience with over 3.0 million square feet of both suburban retail and urban redevelopment centers.
-Randy is a Certified Shopping Center Manager (CSM) and still an active member of the International Council of Shopping Centers (ICSC), the Middle East Council of Shopping Centres (MECSC) and the Urban Land Institute (ULI).
+WHLLG has worked with mall/shopping center developers/owners and retailers throughout the world to integrate entertainment of all types into the mix, including developing overall master plans and helping them design experiential brands.
+Randy White, CEO of WHLLG, was previously a mall/shopping center developer, owner and manager with hands-on experience with over 3.0 million square feet of both suburban retail and urban redevelopment centers.
+WHLLG is an active member of the International Council of Shopping Centers (ICSC), the Middle East Council of Shopping Centres (MECSC) and the Urban Land Institute (ULI).
+The ICSC has designated Randy as both a Certified Shopping Center Manager (CSM) and a Certified Retail Property Executive (CRX).